Baby Come to Me (Regina Belle song)

-"Baby Come to Me" is a 1989 R&B/Soul single by American singer–songwriter Regina Belle.
+"Baby Come to Me" is a 1989 R&B/Soul single by American singer Regina Belle.
 Released on October 2, 1989 on Columbia Records, The song was written by Narada Michael Walden and Jeffrey Cohen and produced by Narada Michael Walden.
 This song is from Belle's sophomore album Stay with Me.

 Background

-The single was Regina Belle's first number one on the Hot Soul Singles chart, as well as the singer third entry onto the Hot 100, where "Baby Come to Me" peaked at number 60.
+The single was Regina Belle's first number one on the Hot Soul Singles chart, as well as the singer's third entry onto the Hot 100, where "Baby Come to Me" peaked at number 60.
 This song was certified gold by the RIAA on January 8, 1990.
 Belle performed the song at the 1990 Soul Train Music Awards, where it was also nominated for Best R&B/Urban Contemporary Single, Female.